-We are currently accepting registrations for the school year 2014-2015 as well as our summer program.
+We are currently accepting registrations for the school year 2014-2015, including a variety of enrichment programs.
 Please let your friends and neighbors know about our school and encourage them to contact us.
 We would be happy to show them our school and tell them about all the wonderful learning opportunities that we have each and every day.
 You could find the registration forms on our website, www.cranburypres.org or call Janice at 609 655-8663 for the details.

 Parking Lot/Playground Safety Plan